A2 Motorbike Insurance

 If you pass the A2 test when you're 19, you'll be able to access the category A motorcycle licence at the age of 21.
 Bikers looking to take the unrestricted test must usually be 24 or over, so it's a speedier way to full motorcycling freedom.

 That said, plently of fun can be had on an A2 compliant machine.
 Not only will you learn the skills necessary for your future motorcycling adventures, but you'll be more likely to keep your licence intact via an apprenticeship on a lower powered bike.
-You'll also have a chance to build up your valuable no claims bonus - which could save you money on insurance when/if you graduate to the category A motorcycle licence.
+You'll also have a chance to build up your valuable insurance no claims bonus - which could save you money on insurance when/if you graduate to the category A motorcycle licence.

 Not riding on an A2 bike licence?
 Don't worry, you can compare motorcycle insurance for all licence types at Biker Insure.
 Whether you're riding with a full class A motorcycle licence, or have an A2, A1, moped (AM) or provisional licence - Biker Insure can help.